wintercms/meta/release-notes/build-466.md

 - Implemented the new `Backend\Traits\UploadableWidget` trait intended for Widgets that need to handle uploading files to the Media Library.
 - Added support for "soft" or "optional" components, a way for themes to include components only if they're present without breaking the theme if the relevant plugin is not installed and / or enabled.
 To make a component "soft" or "optional", prefix its name with `@`.
 Example: `[@staticPage]`
 - Added support for `ignoreTimezone` to `date` and `daterange` filter scope types.
+- Changed optional .htaccess line forcing HTTPS to default to returning a 301 response instead of 302.

 ## Bug Fixes
 - Fixed an issue where data in a DataTable widget inside a relation model popup form would not be saved on submit.